wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    Additional records  Additional records are records that the
       authoritative nameserver has included in the Additional section.

-   EXTRTA Resource Record  The EXTRA resource record (defined below)
+   EXTRA Resource Record  The EXTRA resource record (defined below)
       carries a list fo additional records to send.

-Kumari, et al.          Expires December 31, 2016               [Page 3]
+Kumari, et al.          Expires January 12, 2017                [Page 3]

-Internet-Draft              DNS Extra Answers                  June 2016
+Internet-Draft              DNS Extra Answers                  July 2016

    Primary query  A Primary query (or primary question) is a QNAME that